What is impetigo?

 There are 3 kinds of impetigo:

 - Nonbullous impetigo.
 This is the most common form in adults.
-It causes small blisters that break open to form thick, yellow crusts.
+It causes thick, honey-colored crusts.

 - Bullous impetigo.
 This causes large blisters on the skin.

 - Ecthyma.
-This type usually results from untreated impetigo and causes ulcerative sores that go down into the deeper layers of the skin.
+This is a more serious form that often results from untreated impetigo.
+It causes ulcerative sores that go down into the deeper layers of the skin.

-Some impetigo is caused by a type of bacteria called methicillin-resistant Staphylococcus aureus (MRSA).
+Some impetigo is caused by a type of bacteria called MRSA (methicillin-resistant Staphylococcus aureus).
 This type of bacteria is hard to kill.
-This type of impetigo can be difficult to treat.
+This type of impetigo can be hard to treat.

 What causes impetigo?

 Impetigo is caused by bacteria.
-The most common is Staphylococcus aureus, also known as “staph.”
+The most common is Staphylococcus aureus, also called staph.
 Streptococci bacteria can also cause impetigo.

 People who have these bacteria on their skin are more likely to get impetigo.
 You may also get impetigo if you have a cut that has been in contact with someone colonized with the bacteria.